 Unless we carefully integrate biblical education throughout the entire curriculum, across every subject and grade, it would be very easy for our graduates to know more about Achilles and Dante than Abraham and David.
-The Word of God is our source for God’s wisdom; without it we only have the wisdom of man.
+The Word of God is our source for God’s wisdom; without it, we only have the wisdom of man.

 It seems the early church tended to accept too much wisdom of the Greeks in their theology around the first few centuries.

-Because Greek wisdom is so brilliant, the Hellenistic (Greek) culture had pervaded almost every nation around the time of Jesus, including the Jews.
+Because Greek wisdom is so brilliant, the Hellenistic (Greek) culture had permeated almost every nation around the time of Jesus, including the Jews.
 The Sadducees became, in large part, puppets for their Roman rulers and accepted much of Rome’s Hellenistic culture.

 When Christianity came to Rome in the first century, there were not myriads of theological works available to keep people on track as there are now.
-Instead, early Christians had to figure out their doctrine as was consistent with the early gospels and the old testament.
+Instead, early Christians had to figure out their doctrine consistent with the early gospels and the old testament.

 Origen of Alexandria [was] a third-century Christian scholar [who] loved Jesus, the Scriptures, and Neo-Platonic philosophy—a combination that Christians since have viewed as either the height of faithful theology or the depth of horrendous error.

 Origen is a fascinating example of this.
 Origen was (and is still) held by many people in the church to be a heretic.
-Others thought he was a genius who was so far ahead of the pack that he had no one to peer review the amazing – and sometimes erroneous – doctrines he was producing.
+Others thought he was a genius who was so far ahead of the pack that he had no one to peer review the fantastic – and sometimes erroneous – doctrines he was producing.
 Among the doctrines Origen held were: